-This Official Statement provides certain information concerning the West Virginia Housing Development Fund (the "Housing Development Fund") in connection with the sale of its \$14,505,000 Housing Finance Bonds, 2017 Series A (the "2017 A Bonds") and its \$25,000,000 Housing Finance Bonds, 2017 Series B (the "2017 B Bonds"; together with the 2017 A Bonds, the "2017 AB Bonds").
+This Official Statement provides certain information concerning the West Virginia Housing Development Fund (the "Housing Development Fund") in connection with the sale of its \$30,000,000 Housing Finance Bonds, 2021 Series A (the "2021 A Bonds").

-The 2017 AB Bonds are being issued pursuant to the West Virginia Housing Development Fund Act, constituting Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), the General Housing Finance Bond Resolution adopted by the Housing Development Fund on April 29, 1976, for the benefit of United Bank, Inc. as trustee (the "Trustee"), as amended and supplemented (the "General Resolution"), the Forty-Ninth Supplemental Housing Finance Bond Resolution adopted by the Housing Development Fund on July 14, 2016 (the "Supplemental Resolution"), the Certification and Direction of the Governor dated February 22, 2017, and a Certificate of Determinations of the Housing Development Fund, dated as of March 9, 2017 (the "Certificate").
+The 2021 A Bonds are being issued pursuant to the West Virginia Housing Development Fund Act, constituting Article 18 of Chapter 31 of the Code of West Virginia, 1931, as amended (the "Act"), the General Housing Finance Bond Resolution adopted by the Housing Development Fund on April 29, 1976, for the benefit of United Bank, a Virginia banking corporation authorized to transact business in West Virginia (formerly United Bank, Inc.), as trustee (the "Trustee"), as amended and supplemented (the "General Resolution"), the Fifty-fourth Supplemental Housing Finance Bond Resolution adopted by the Housing Development Fund on February 24, 2021 (the "Supplemental Resolution"), the Certification and Direction of the Governor dated May 4, 2021 and a Certificate of Determinations of the Housing Development Fund, dated as of May 18, 2021 (the "Certificate").

 Pursuant to the General Resolution, bonds issued thereunder are equally and ratably secured by the pledges and covenants contained therein.
-All such bonds, including the 2017 AB Bonds, are herein called the "Bonds."
+All such bonds, including the 2021 A Bonds, are herein called the "Bonds."
 Certain provisions of the General Resolution, the Supplemental Resolution and the Certificate (collectively, the "Resolutions") are summarized herein, and a glossary of certain words and terms defined in the General Resolution appears as APPENDIX E to this Official Statement.
 Words and terms defined in the Resolutions are used herein as so defined, except as expressly provided herein.